FLARE: Toward Universal Dataset Purification against Backdoor Attacks: Related Work

 However, in this paper, we find that all existing methods suffer from poor performance in some cases.
 Specifically, the first type of purification method generally only utilizes information at a specific layer (\eg, the last hidden layer) and can be easily bypassed by advanced attacks \cite{qi2023revisiting}.
 We will also show that the last three types of methods, however, relied on an underlying assumption that does not always hold, especially under A2A and UT attacks.
-How to design an effective dataset purification method is still an important open question.
+Most recently, a concurrent work (\ie, Telltale~\cite{gao2025try}), offered a novel and effective solution for detecting poisoned samples in the training process.
+It gathered loss trajectories of samples after model convergence and applied clustering analysis to identify poisoned clusters.
+It is applicable to non-classification tasks, mitigating the reliance on clean data and addressing inconsistencies in defense effectiveness.
+However, it focuses mainly on the A2O and clean-label attack modes, overlooking other attack modes such as A2A and UT.
+How to design an effective and comprehensive dataset purification method is still an important open question.

 \textbf{Backdoor Mitigation.} This defense occurs in the post-development phase, aiming to remove implanted backdoors from attacked models.
 For instance, Li~\cite{liu2018fine} pruned dormant neurons with benign inputs; Wu~\cite{wu2021adversarial} pruned neurons that are sensitive to adversarial perturbations; Chai~\cite{chai2022one} applied weight-level pruning, which is more precise than neuron-level pruning, thereby preserving benign task performance; Li~\cite{li2021neural} adopted knowledge distillation to guide the fine-tuning of backdoored models.
-Instead of direct removal, researchers in~\cite{wang2019neural, zeng2022adversarial, xu2024towards} reverse-engineered suspected triggers and decouple them from target labels through unlearning and fine-tuning.
+Instead of direct removal, researchers in~\cite{wang2019neural, zeng2022adversarial, xu2024towards} reverse-engineered triggers and decouple them from target labels through unlearning and fine-tuning.

 Existing backdoor mitigation defenses have shown effectiveness against different attacks; however, Zhu~\etal~\cite{zhu2024breaking} demonstrated that the injected backdoors can persist and reactivate during inference, even after backdoor mitigation.
 This underscores the urgent need for a dataset purification method capable of defending against a broader range of attacks, including A2O, A2A, and UT attacks, to prevent backdoor creation at its source.